How my journey began

 I have been living a corporate life for over 30 years, juggling my growing family, an exciting job in strategy, and a welcoming home and garden in the Upper Valley in Lyme, NH.

 Alzheimer’s has been in my family for generations.
-My mother, her sister, brother, mother, cousin, aunt — all suffered variations of this heartbreaking disease.
+My mother, her sister, mother, cousin, aunt — all suffered variations of this heartbreaking disease.
 Knowing that I could be next in line, I had to find ways to keep my brain healthy to give me a fighting chance.

 Our family adopted a whole food plant-based lifestyle, moved more, spent more time in Nature and experienced life changing benefits — better digestion, weight loss, growing positive mindset.
 A huge bonus was that it really helped me weather smoothly through menopause!
 It is not always easy and we are certainly not perfectly following all the guidelines.

 The positive changes I saw encouraged me to go back to school so I could learn how to help others just like you find their own path to maintain a healthy brain and life.
 I graduated from the Institute for Integrative Nutrition Health Coaching Training program (IIN) and earned the certification of a ‘Health Coach in Integrative Nutrition’.
-I am now helping women just like you make sustainable change.
+I am now helping many women make sustainable change.

 I learned I could be in control of my future health — so can you.